-(e) During a waiver period an interpretive display shall be placed on the property or its grounds by the owner, in an area visible to the public, but which will not present a danger to the public or interfere with construction activity.
+(d) During a waiver period granted under subsection (c) of this section, an interpretive display shall be placed on the property or its grounds by the owner, in an area visible to the public, but which will not present a danger to the public or interfere with construction activity.
 The display shall contain at a minimum: historic name of property as indicated on National Register nomination form (if known); date of construction; and other interpretive information regarding the property's historic or architectural significance;

-(f) An owner of a property that is routinely open to the public without charge, such as a commercial property open to all during regular business hours must make special provision for the public to view public portions of the building at least one day per year.
-Additionally, owners of commercial property must also provide, by guided tours, brochures, videos, or other means, access to character-defining features or rooms that are not normally available for public viewing.
-Descriptions of these features or rooms are normally found in the National Register documentation.
-Owners of the properties that are routinely open to the public for a fee, such as owners of theaters or privately-operated house museums, must make provision for free public visitation one day a year;
+(e) An owner of a property, parts of which are routinely open to the public without charge, must nonetheless make provision for the public to view all significant parts of the building, including those areas not normally available for public viewing.
+Owners of properties that are routinely open to the public for a fee, such as theaters or privately-operated house museums, must make provision for free public visitation one day a year;

-(g) Open houses that are held as a part of community-sponsored events, or as fund raisers for charitable or other organizations shall satisfy the mandatory open house requirement provided:
+(f) Open houses that are held as a part of community-sponsored events, or as fund raising events for nonprofit organizations will satisfy the mandatory open house requirement provided that: